 Mr. DeMarco is a Martindale-Hubbell AV-rated lawyer for Computers and Software, Litigation and Internet Law, and is also listed in Chambers USA: America’s Leading Lawyers for Business guide as a leading lawyer nationwide in Privacy and Data Security.
 He has also been named as a “SuperLawyer” for his expertise and work in the area of Intellectual Property Litigation.

 Laura D. Berger is an attorney in the Division of Privacy and Identity Protection at the Federal Trade Commission.
 She enforces federal laws that protect consumer privacy.
 Recently, her law enforcement work has focused on the privacy and security standards applicable to social media and to the Internet of Things.
-She also has worked on the agency's efforts to educate app developers about privacy, including the recent guide “Marketing Your Mobile App: Get it Right from the Start.”
-In addition, she was author of the Commission's Safeguards Rule.
+She also has worked on the agency's efforts to educate app developers about privacy and security.
 She received a B.A. from Tulane University and a J.D. from the University of Michigan Law School.
 She works from the FTC's Regional Office in San Francisco.

 Nubiaa Shabaka is Vice President in the Global Technology, Privacy, Intellectual Property and E-commerce Law Group at Morgan Stanley in New York City, where she serves as chief Privacy and Data Protection Counsel, Cybersecurity Counsel, Telecommunications Counsel and Social Media Counsel for the Americas.
 Nubiaa also handles a variety of information technology and Internet-related matters.
 Prior to joining Morgan Stanley in January 2008, Nubiaa was an associate in the Technology, Media, Communications and IP Law Group in Proskauer Rose’s New York office.
 She earned a B.A., magna cum laude, from New York University and a J.D. from Harvard Law School.